keen/keen-cli/README.md

 * `project:open` - Open the Project Overview page in a browser
 * `project:workbench` - Open the Project Workbench in a browser
 * `project:show` - Get data about the project.
 Uses the [project row resource](https://keen.io/docs/api/reference/#project-row-resource).
-* `project:collections` - Get the project collections and schema.
+* `project:collections` - Get schema information about the project's collections.
 Uses the [event resource](https://keen.io/docs/api/reference/#event-resource).

 ##### Events